Opening Ceremony Keynote

 He received a Master of Science degree in health administration from Washington University School of Medicine, St. Louis, and a bachelor’s degree in finance from Brigham Young University.
 He is a Fellow in the American College of Healthcare Executives and has served as a Regent for six years.

-In 2013, Dr. Berrett co-authored a New York Times Best Selling book on leadership in health care entitled, Patients Come Second – Leading Change by Changing How You Lead.
-Currently, Dr. Berrett is the program director and clinical faculty of Health Care Management at the University of Texas at Dallas in the Jindal School of Management.
-He lectures nationally and internationally and is a featured speaker at industry and professional events.
+Currently, Dr. Berrett is the program director of the undergraduate Healthcare Management Program at the University of Texas at Dallas in the Jindal School of Management.
+He lectures nationally and internationally on transformational leadership, organizational change and performance.

-Fasten your seatbelt and enjoy the ride!
-Christine Cashen delivers a fast-paced, hilarious program with useful content that makes her a sought after speaker worldwide.
-For more than 20 years, she has jazzed an amazing variety of audiences throughout the United States, Canada, South Africa and Australia.
-Christine is an authority on sparking innovative ideas, handling conflict, reducing stress and energizing employees.
+For more than 20 years, Christine has energized an amazing variety of audiences throughout the United States, Canada, South Africa and Australia.
+She is an authority on sparking innovative ideas, handling conflict, reducing stress and energizing employees.

 Before hitting the speaking scene, Christine was a university admissions officer, corporate trainer and broadcaster.
 Christine holds a Bachelors Degree in Communication and a Masters Degree in Adult Education.
 She is a member of the National Speakers Association and is a Certified Speaking Professional (CSP).